-Description The subjects comprise a two storey detached bungalow.
-Accommodation GROUND FLOOR: Entrance vestibule, hallway, living room, open plan living/dining/kitchen, two bedrooms, shower room and utility room.
-FIRST FLOOR: Bedroom and ensuite bathroom.
-Gross internal floor area (m2) 109 m2 approximately.
-Neighbourhood and location The subjects are situated within an established residential district and are convenient for all local facilities and amenities.
-Age Circa 1925.
-Weather Raining and overcast.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Chimney stacks are in rendered brick.
-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
+Description The subject property comprises a two storey end-terraced villa.
+Accommodation Ground floor: Entrance hall, lounge/dining room and kitchen.
+First floor: Three bedrooms and bathroom with WC.
+Gross internal floor area (m2) 83.66 Neighbourhood and location The property is located within the Warriston area of Edinburgh which lies just to the north of the main city centre and where the surrounding properties are mainly of a similar style and nature.
+The property is ideally situated for local transport, shopping and educational facilities.
+Age We believe the property was originally constructed around 1985.
+Weather It was dry at the time of our inspection.
+Chimney stacks N/A Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+The roof of the property is of a traditional pitched timber truss construction clad in concrete interlocking tiles secured onto timber branders.
+There is beaverboard insulation between the roof trusses